zhaoxunyong/stock-webapp.bak/backend/README.md

 grant all privileges on *.* to root@'%' identified by 'Aa123#@!';
 grant all privileges on *.* to root@'localhost' identified by 'Aa654321';
+grant all privileges on *.* to wenchun@'localhost' identified by 'Aa654321';
 CREATE DATABASE `wenchun` DEFAULT CHARACTER SET utf8 COLLATE utf8_general_ci;

 echo "0 */2 * * * /works/app/stock-webapp/sql_backup.sh" > /var/spool/cron/root